costajob/app-servers/README.md

 Nim HTTP library discards all of the response headers, but for the Content-Length one.

 #### Memory
-Memory consumption is very good: unsurprisingly, considering Nim executes on a single thread only.
+Memory consumption is very good, indeed Nim executes on a single thread only (no GC).

 #### Concurrency and parallelism
 As expected Nim asynchttpserver is not parallel by implementation.